வெண் பொங்கல்

 --- Chef Tips ---

 Pro tip: For a richer flavor, use a mix of cow's ghee and buffalo ghee.
-The buffalo ghee adds a distinct creamy texture.
+The buffalo ghee adds a distinct aroma and creaminess.

 History